ravimhzn/TaskScheduler/README.md

 # TaskScheduler
-TaskScheduler application using Kotlin, Coroutines
+TaskScheduler application using Kotlin, Sqlite, ContentProvider and Coroutines